springernature/frontend-toolkits/toolkits/nature/packages/nature-header/README.md

 For example, you may want to keep social media links grouped together, visually separated from the other menu items.

 In these instances, you can apply `c-header-expander__item–keyline-first-item-only` to a group of list items, so the first item in that group always has a keyline above it.

-You can see an example of this in the `view` template.

 ## Research on this component